fossasia/open-event-server/README.md

 	 PRs to must pass a build check and a unit-test check on Travis (https://open-event-api.herokuapp.com - Is running off the development branch.
 It is hosted on Heroku.)
 	 (https://api.eventyay.com - Is running off the `development` branch.
 Hosted on Google Cloud Platform (Google Container Engine + Kubernetes).)
  * **master**
    This contains shipped code.
-After significant features/bug-fixes are accumulated on development, we make a version update, and make a release. (https://eventyay.com - Is running off the master branch. (whichever is the latest release.)
+After significant features/bug-fixes are accumulated on development, we make a version update and make a release. (https://eventyay.com - Is running off the master branch. (whichever is the latest release.)
 Hosted on Google Cloud Platform (Google Container Engine + Kubernetes).)
  * **gh-pages**
    This contains the documentation website on http://dev.eventyay.com.
-The site is build automatically on each commit in the development branch through a script and using travis.
+The site is built automatically on each commit in the development branch through a script and using travis.
 It includes the md files of the Readme and /docs folder.
 It also includes javadocs.

 ## Release Policy

-The tentative release policy for now is, (since there is a lot of activity and a lot of bugs), an alpha release every monday and friday (since we see more activity on weekends).
+The tentative release policy, for now, is, (since there is a lot of activity and a lot of bugs), an alpha release every Monday and Friday (since we see more activity on weekends).
 So, any bug-fixes will not be reflected at eventyay.com until a new release is made in the master branch.

 ## Contributions Best Practices

 **Commits**
 * Write clear meaningful git commit messages (Do read http://chris.beams.io/posts/git-commit/)
 * Make sure your PR's description contains GitHub's special keyword references that automatically close the related issue when the PR is merged.
 (More info at https://github.com/blog/1506-closing-issues-via-pull-requests )
-* When you make very very minor changes to a PR of yours (like for example fixing a failing travis build or some small style corrections or minor changes requested by reviewers) make sure you squash your commits afterwards so that you don't have an absurd number of commits for a very small fix.
+* When you make very very minor changes to a PR of yours (like for example fixing a failing travis build or some small style corrections or minor changes requested by reviewers) make sure you squash your commits afterward so that you don't have an absurd number of commits for a very small fix.
 (Learn how to squash at https://davidwalsh.name/squash-commits-git )
 * When you're submitting a PR for a UI-related issue, it would be really awesome if you add a screenshot of your change or a link to a deployment where it can be tested out along with your PR.
 It makes it very easy for the reviewers and you'll also get reviews quicker.

 **Feature Requests and Bug Reports**